How To Check Your IP Address in Ubuntu [Beginner's Tip]

 Checking your IP Address in Ubuntu [Terminal Method]

-The fastest and the simplest way to check your IP address is by using the ip command.
+The fastest and simplest way to check your IP address is by using the ip command.
 You can use this command in the following fashion:

 ip a